 Where you can get information about your new battery replacement type and characteristics

 Which type of battery you should choose depends on your intended use, weather conditions, and the best battery characteristics for the purpose.
 The best source of information about the type of battery you should choose can be found in the Owner’s Manual.
-You should pay special attention to the battery’s technical specifications recommended there and on the battery sticker.
-You will also find information about the recommended type of charging system.
+You should pay special attention to the battery’s technical specifications recommended there.
+You will also find there information about the recommended type of charging system.
 This is true whether the battery is for a car, motorcycle, marine use, a power tool, or lawnmower.
 It is always best to use the type of battery recommended by the manufacturer.

-You should never put a battery in any mechanical device designed for a higher voltage or amperage than recommended due to increased fire risk.
-You could damage the device.
+You should never put a battery in any mechanical device designed for a higher voltage than recommended because you could damage the device.
 Putting one in that does not have enough power can cause the device to malfunction and fail to work correctly.

 What Factors Affect Battery Price?